Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [h1]SKIRMISHER[/h1]
 [list]
 [*] Ability tree reordered.
+[*] Justice - fixed a visual bug that makes the enemy float in the air if it's pulled into high cover and then killed.
+[*] Wrath and Justice - now have a special execution animation when killing humanoid enemies.
 [*] Reckoning - no longer has a cooldown, but dash attacks (outside blue move range) consume more action points.
+Now has a proper icon.
 [*] Reflex - now triggers once per turn instead of once per mission.
 [*] Total Combat - now also grants a Grenade-only slot.
 Now a cross-class perk, but not available to Grenadiers.
 [*] Interrupt - now grants two actions and has a 3 turn cooldown instead of one use per mission.
 Multiple units can Interrupt together now.